chefsteph9/Senior-Seminar-Paper/Senior Seminar Paper.md

 #### Google Location History
 Talk about how I will integrate google location services into the project.

+If you allow Google to track your location and store your location history, you can retrieve your location history through an API [reference].
+The process for doing so would be.

 1. Google can track your phones location if you allow it to.
 * You can download your location history using an API.
 * The data can be in KML (a form of xml) or JSON format.